 Because most of the time the admin panel is the same installation-to-installation (unlike a totally custom CMS), Magento was able to produce quality print and video materials.

-There is both a community edition and enterprise edition available, so it can evolve upward as needed.
-We particularly value the open source edition, as the full code access allows for fairly easy extension to fit most situations.
+There is both an Open Source edition and Commerce edition available, so it can evolve upward as needed.

 It is backed by a vibrant company, with an enormous community of developers working on building and growing the platform.
 There is also an ecosystem of extension developers, including us, who have created specific enhancements to the platform via extensions.